aryklein/my-knowledge-vault/cheat_sheets/linux/Manage virtual machines with virt-manager.md

+---
+tags: linux, archlinux, virtualization
+---

 # Manage virtual machines with virt-manager

-Virt-manager is a desktop user interface designed for managing virtual machines through libvirt, primarily targeting KVM VMs.
-This guide will walk you through the installation and configuration of virt-manager on Arch Linux.
+Virt-manager is a desktop user interface designed to manage virtual machines using libvirt, with a primary focus on KVM VMs.
+This guide will provide step-by-step instructions for installing and configuring virt-manager on Arch Linux.

 ## Install virt-manager on Arch Linux

-To install virt-manager on Arch Linux, execute the following command:
+To install `virt-manager` on Arch Linux, execute the following command:

 ```bash
 sudo pacman -S virt-manager dnsmasq qemu-img qemu-system-x86
 ```

-Since `virt-manager` relies on `libvirt`, you will need to start the `libvirtd.service` systemd
+To ensure the functioning of `virt-manager`, you will need to start the `libvirtd.service` systemd unit.
-unit:

-**Note**: Although `virt-manager` uses dnsmasq in NAT network mode, it is not necessary to start the `dnsmasq` service.
+**_Note_**: While `virt-manager` utilizes dnsmasq in NAT network mode, it is not required to start the `dnsmasq` service.

-You may prefer to keep the service disabled at boot time and only start it when needed:
+You may choose to keep the dnsmasq service disabled during boot time and only start it when necessary.

 ```bash
 sudo systemctl start libvirtd.service
 ```

-To ensure your user has access to the libvirt daemon, add the user as a member of the `libvirt` user group.
-By default, members of the libvirt group have passwordless access to the RW daemon socket.
+To grant your user access to the **libvirt** daemon, add the user as a member of the `libvirt` user group.
+By default, members of the **libvirt** group have passwordless access to the RW daemon socket.

 ```bash
 sudo usermod -a -G libvirt <user>